lsst-dm/dmtn-249/index.rst

 ``Butler.import`` and ``Butler.transfer_from``
 """"""""""""""""""""""""""""""""""""""""""""""

-As with ``put``, we would write a journal file before the Datastore operations begin and delete it after Registry dataset writes succeed.
+As with ``put``, we would write a journal file before the Datastore operations begin and delete it after Registry writes succeed.
-Imports of dimension data, collections, and dataset types would happen before the journal file is written.
-``transfer_from`` (at least) would need to turn off its own journaling in favor of a higher-level one representing a QuantumGraph execution, when it is used in the transfer job for that execution.
-This suggests that we might want to make the public interfaces for transfer-from-graph and transfer-from-other-butler more distinct, and possibly make the former private.

 ``Butler.get``
 """"""""""""""

 No journaling is needed, as this is a read-only operation.

-``Butler.unstore`` and ``Butler.purge``
+``Butler.unstore`` and other removals
-"""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""

-The journal file should be written before ``Registry`` transaction is committed and deleted only after all Datastore deletions succeed.
+The journal file should be written before the ``Registry`` transaction is committed and deleted only after all Datastore deletions succeed.
 This is slightly problematic for client/server, because the journal file will need to be populated with information we get from the Registry database; this means the client cannot be responsible for creating the journal file unless we make fetching the datastore records and deleting them separate operations.
 That isn't too bad - it's just a slight increase in latency and a bit more http traffic.
 Another alternative would be to have the server take responsibility for creating the journal file, and then either returning responsibility for its deletion to the client or taking responsibility for both the deletion of the Datastore artifacts and the deletion of the journal file.